 Stop mechanisms being pre-wired for installation in organ shop.

 Federated Department Stores named as successful bidder for stores.
 Center City store is to become a Macy’s.
 May Company outbids Federated.
-Stores open under Hecht’s brand, which dedicates the Wanamaker Organ to the people of Philadelphia.
+Wanamaker’s closes Monday August 18.
+Stores open Sun.
+September 3 under Hecht’s brand, which dedicates the Wanamaker Organ to the people of Philadelphia.
+During the transition the chain was temporarily called Hecht’s Wanamakers.

 Trupiano & Mann awarded Echo Division restoration contract; division is removed in April.